smaclell/smaclell.github.io/_drafts/essential-configuration.md

 things that you need to get your jobs done is very long.

 Let's take a simple example, cloning a virtual machine from a template.
-You need the following information to do something reasonable and complete the action.
+You need the following information to do something reasonable and perform the action.

 1. What do you want to name your new machine?
 2. What template are you going to clone from?